zak23/flexpress-wp/README.md

 - Source of truth is the ACF `release_date`.
 WordPress `post_date` updates only when `release_date` is changed (or when initializing if empty).
 - One-time sync tool available under FlexPress Tools: use direction `acf_to_wp` to push ACF release dates to WordPress post dates if needed.

+### Context-Aware Archive Filters (October 2025)

+- Episodes, Extras, and Models archives now show only tag filters that are actually used by that post type.
+- Tag counts reflect only the respective post type (no cross-type inflation).
+- Models archive updated to restrict tag list to model-assigned tags with model-only counts.
+- Extras and Episodes archives retain the same pattern for accuracy and consistency.

 ## 🚀 Quick Start

 ### Prerequisites